signalfx/integrations/lib-java/README.md

 ).addDimension(AWSInstanceInfo.DIMENSION_NAME, instanceInfo).build();
 ```

-### <a name="example-project"></a>EXAMPLE PROJECT
+### EXAMPLE PROJECT

-You can find a full-stack example project called "signalfx-yammer-example" in
+You can find a full-stack example project called "signalfx-yammer-example" in the repo.
-the repo.

 Run it as follows:

-1. Download the code and create an "auth" file in the "signalfx-yammer-example"
+1. Download the code and create an "auth" file in the "signalfx-yammer-example" directory.
-   directory.
 The auth file should contain the following:

     ```
     auth=<signalfx API Token>
     host=https://ingest.signalfx.com
     ```

-2. Run the following commands in your terminal to install and run the example
-   project, replacing `path/to/signalfx-yammer-example` with the location of the
-   example project code in your environment.
+2. Run the following commands in your terminal to install and run the example project, replacing `path/to/signalfx-yammer-example` with the location of the example project code in your environment.
 You must have Maven installed.

     ```
     cd path/to/signalfx-yammer-example